Support for people with learning disabilities at Unisus

 Children with Williams Syndrome tend to be friendly and sociable.
 They often display excellent verbal abilities, highly social personalities and an affinity for music.

 Adult sufferers of Williams Syndrome need supported living to reach their full potential.
 Many individuals with Williams Syndrome hold jobs or voluntary work.
-Due to their social nature, people with Williams Syndrome need opportunities for normal connections with other.
+Due to their social nature, people with Williams Syndrome need opportunities for normal connections with others.
 After the structured environments of family or school, adults with Williams Syndrome can suffer from intense isolation and severe depression.
-People with Williams Syndrome find it difficult to form long lasting relationships and can struggle to interpret social cues.
+People with Williams Syndrome find it difficult to form long-lasting relationships and can struggle to interpret social cues.

 Challenging behaviour is not classed as a learning disability.
 However, people with a learning disability are more likely to display challenging behaviours.